Weekend Report - 11th/12th February 2017

 In a thrilling race cheered on by the crowd, Tom Bosworth broke his own record to win the 5,000m walk in a world leading time of 18:39.47 minutes.
 Tom led from the beginning and won by 70 seconds ahead of Callum Wilkinson, current world junior champion.

 Tom is a member of Tonbridge Athletics Club and trained for many years at the Tonbridge School track and on nearby roads.
-Guy Thomas, also from Tonbridge, was one of three race walkers who were unfortunately disqualified in this highly-charged event.
+Guy Thomas, also from Tonbridge, competed in this highly-charged event.

-Click below for further reports on the event:
+Click on the links below for media reports on the event:

 You can also read more from Tom ahead of the IAAF World Championships by clicking here